Xôi gấc đậu xanh (Vietnamese red sticky rice with mung beans) is a Vietnamese dish consisting of red sticky rice and mung beans.

 Step 3: Stir-fry The Sticky Rice

-Cut the gac fruit in half and scoop out the inside.
+Cut the gấc fruit in half and scoop out the inside.
 Remove the seeds, then squeeze the flesh tightly.
 Sift the chunky mass through a fine sieve to get the juice.

 In the skillet, stir-fry the sticky rice with the gac juice, coconut milk, salt, and sugar.

 Stir well to ensure even coloring for the sticky rice.
-You can use two spatulas to do the job better.
+You can use two spatulas to do the job easier.
 When the liquid has evaporated, turn off the heat and let the sticky rice cool down.

 Note